Fellow-Consulting-AG/docapp-docs/docs/en/docbits/fileshare/watchdog-macOS.md

 ---
-title: "Watchdog for macOS: Easy Fileshare Import to Docbits (DOC²)"
+title: "Watchdog for macOS: Easy Fileshare Import to DocBits (DOC²)"
-description: Learn how to configure Watchdog for macOS to easily import your local documents to Docbits (DOC²) with this step-by-step guide.
+description: Learn how to configure Watchdog for macOS to easily import your local documents to DocBits (DOC²) with this step-by-step guide.
 Download the file now.
 date: "2021-11-29"
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - Fileshare Import
   - Watchdog
   - macOS
 ---

-# Watchdog for macOS: Easy Fileshare Import to Docbits (DOC²)
+# Watchdog for macOS: Easy Fileshare Import to DocBits (DOC²)

-If you're looking for a simple and efficient way to import your local documents to Docbits (DOC²), Watchdog for macOS is the perfect solution.
+If you're looking for a simple and efficient way to import your local documents to DocBits (DOC²), Watchdog for macOS is the perfect solution.
 Follow these steps to configure Watchdog and start importing your files today.

 ## Download Watchdog for macOS